laere/spotify-app/README.md

 Possibly add OAUTH, and other features.

-When a use enters a improper name, update state back to default.
+When a use enters an improper name, update state back to default.

 Add styling.

+<h2>All rights reserved to spotify and the use of their API</h2>